The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Summary and discussion

 To first order, the two AGN feedback implementations yield very similar predictions for all the observables investigated here, and thus yield very similar levels of agreement with the observations.
 However, there are some small but significant differences.
 Depending on the resolution, hybrid AGN feedback gives a $0.1-0.2$~dex higher peak cosmic SFR density, while the $z=0$ SFRs are $\approx 0.25$~dex lower.
 Hence, for hybrid AGN feedback the cosmic SFR density declines more rapidly between $z\approx 2$ and 0.
 Consistent with the lower present-day SFR density, the $z=0$ specific SFRs and molecular masses are slightly lower, while the quenched fractions are somewhat higher than for the fiducial model.
 For hybrid AGN feedback BCG masses and half-mass radii are up to $\approx 0.15$~dex larger and smaller, respectively.

 Comparison of the predictions of the simulations using different resolutions shows that convergence is generally excellent for objects sampled with more than $\sim 10 - 10^3$ stellar particles, where the limiting particle number depends on the observable.
 For galaxies of mass $M_* \sim 10^{11}\,\Msun$ convergence is less good for quenched fractions and for median atomic, molecular, and dust masses.
-The relatively good convergence is notable, especially compared to simulations such as \eagle.
-Like \colibre, \eagle\ makes small adjustments to some of the subgrid parameters controlling feedback when the resolution is increased.
-However, unlike \colibre, \eagle\ imposes an equation of state on the ISM.
+The relatively good convergence is notable, especially compared to simulations such as \eagle\ (Fig.~\ref{fig:eagle}) and IllustrisTNG (Fig.~\ref{fig:tng}), whose predictions generally also do not agree as well with the data for the properties investigated here.
+Like \colibre, \eagle, but not IllustrisTNG, makes small adjustments to some of the subgrid parameters that control the feedback when the resolution is changed.
+However, unlike \colibre, \eagle\ and IllustrisTNG impose an equation of state on the ISM.
 This makes the convergence seen in \colibre\ particularly remarkable, since \colibre\ does not resolve the internal structure of molecular clouds.
 We attribute this to the reduced importance of numerical overcooling in simulations that allow cooling to cold ISM temperatures, and hence enable more of the gas mass to concentrate in spiral arms and high-density clouds.
 The more inhomogeneous gas distribution results in a lower density for the intercloud medium, where most of the CCSN feedback events occur (Fig.~\ref{fig:feedback_props}), and hence smaller radiative losses.
 AGN feedback, on the other hand, is concentrated in galactic nuclei, where the gas density reaches very high values (Fig.~\ref{fig:feedback_props}).
 For that reason, the efficiency of AGN feedback is more sensitive to resolution, which is consistent with the poorer convergence for $M_*\sim 10^{11}\,\Msun$.